Harshsch/Bookmart/README.md

 ## Terms of Service

 By using the Book Mart app, you agree to our terms of service.
 Read them [here](terms-of-service.md).

-## License

-This app is licensed under the XYZ License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments